iBz-04/FiTz-Gym-Site/README.md

 # FiTz-Gym
- A gym webiste with an embedded BMI calculator
+ A gym webiste with an embedded BMI calculator & slick scroll feature